Mission of the International Organization

 - As an external goal, members of DAP wish to develop and implement programs that create awareness among peers to reduce the stigma surrounding disabilities and generate conversations about the purpose of classroom and testing accommodations, among other objectives to enhance relationships with peers with and without disabilities.

-- Undergraduates with a minimum of 24 credits (3.1 GPA) and graduate students with a minimum of 18 credits (3.3 GPA) are invited at the beginning of every semester.
+- Undergraduates with a minimum of 24 credits (3.1 GPA) and graduate students with a minimum of 18 credits (3.3 GPA) are invited at the beginning of every spring semester.
 There will also be an invitation to the New Member Initiation Ceremony.

 DAP Members’ Commitment